banglanlp/bnlp-resources/lemma/README.md

 ## Dataset

-Each of the following files, contains word and its lemma form.
+Each of the following files contains word and its lemma form.

 - **train.txt**
 - **dev.txt**
 - **test.txt**

 ## Licensing